 - If they have reasonable suspicion

 Randomized drug tests will also remain within their rights.
 The drug tests must not discriminate against an employee using marijuana for medicinal purposes by legal means.
-Employers cannot terminate those with medical marijuana cards who fail a drug test.

 Am I Allowed to Consume Marijuana in Public?
 What About in my Vehicle?